agr505/MovieRevenuePredictionMachineLearningProject/README.md

 #### Error Visualization

-It can be noticed in the Actual Revenue vs Predicted Revenue (SVM) that there is a larger number of data points in the bins with bin size $300 million as compared to the bins with bin size $100 million.
+It can be observed in the Actual Revenue vs Predicted Revenue (SVM) scatter plot below that there is a larger number of data points in the bins with bin size $300 million as compared to the bins with bin size $100 million.
 Thus we see that the error is higher in the bins with bin size $100 million since the classification problem becomes harder as we increase the number of classes needed to correctly predict.

 <p align="center">
   <img src="PrithviCodes/Scatter_predVSActual.png" >